CDTgithub/DigitalServiceOpportunities/readme.md

 ## Digital service team opportunities

 These opportunities are with the California Child Welfare Digital Service.
+They're on-site in the Sacramento region, with flexibility for remote work.

 ### 1. Dev/Ops